ckc2007/React-Porfolio/README.md

 - This online resume was built using React, and contains links to my work. .
 - Find links to my deployed applications, music, and photography work.
-- Find all of my work in one place and reach out!.
+- Find all of my work in one place and reach out!
 - The developer was able to implement React in creating this application, learned to define components and to integrate a contact form.

 ## Table Of Contents

 [Installation](#installation)

 [Usage](#usage)

 [Credits](#credits)

 [License](#license)

 ## Installation